shirosoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -A 3 root /etc/passwd: Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. grep -i "^[a-z]" /etc/ssh/sshd_config: Displays all lines of the file /etc/ssh/sshd_config starting with a letter. tr 'Ac' 'Ze': Replaces all characters A and c from input to Z and e respectively.
+grep -A 3 root /etc/passwd: Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. grep -i "^[a-z]" /etc/ssh/sshd_config: Displays all lines of the file /etc/ssh/sshd_config starting with a letter. tr 'Ac' 'Ze': Replaces all characters A and c from input to Z and e respectively. tr -d 'cC': Removes all letters c and C from input.